-The L'homme de Renaissance of indie rock.
-(That's "Renaissance Man" for all you eating "Freedom Fries.")
-He's done it all in his time.
-For us, he's created lots of cover art, produced lots of records, lent his ham-fisted guitar stylings to recordings by the Old 97's, Kelly Hogan, Sadies, Sally Timms, Danbert Nobacon, Jon Rauhouse, Alejandro Escovedo, among others, draws a comic strip, plays in the long running art/punk collective the Mekons, written a book, appeared as the backing band on This American Life and acts as a reeling papa bear figure to many of Chicago's musicians looking for direction and reassurance in this vicious racket we call the music industry.
+For Bloodshot, he's been an indefatigueable presence in our shoddy offices since day one.
+In addition to all his musical contributions as a solo artist, he's created lots of cover art, produced lots of records, lent his ham-fisted guitar stylings to recordings by the Old 97's, Roger Knox, Rosie Flores, Kelly Hogan, Andre Williams, Sadies, Sally Timms, Danbert Nobacon, Alejandro Escovedo, among others, draws a comic strip, writes books, appeared as the backing band on This American Life and acts as a reeling papa bear figure to many of Chicago's musicians looking for direction and reassurance in this vicious racket we call the music industry.

-"Delilah" w/ Sally Timms on the Pine Valley Cosmonauts' The Executioners' Last Songs: Volumes 2 &3
+- "Delilah" w/ Sally Timms on the Pine Valley Cosmonauts' The Executioners' Last Songs: Volumes 2 &3

-"Over the Cliff" on For A Life of Sin
+- "Over the Cliff" on For A Life of Sin

-"Nashville Radio" on Making Singles, Drinking Doubles
+- "Nashville Radio" on Making Singles, Drinking Doubles

-"California Blues" duet w/Alejandro Escovedo on Bourbonitis Blues
+- "California Blues" duet w/Alejandro Escovedo on Bourbonitis Blues

 - "Over The Cliff" guitar/yelling "Asshole" on Old 97's Wreck Your Life